 Regardless of the type of diabetes you have, what you eat and your activity have a lot to do with managing it well.

 The combination will vary from person to person.
-No two diabetics are alike.
-What works for one diabetic may not always work exactly the same for another diabetic.
-And sometimes things can even change from day to day for one diabetic.
+No two people with diabetes are alike.
+What works for one may not always work exactly the same for another.
+And sometimes things can even change from day to day for one person with diabetes.

 Therefore, it is important to work with your qualified doctor and healthcare team in order to understand what, how much and when you need to eat.
 Things like counting carbs and exercise all fit into that formula along with medications, if you take any.

 The key to a long, healthy life for everyone is eating a good variety of healthy foods.
 In time, you will understand the importance of the different food groups and how protein, carbohydrates, and fats affect your blood sugars.

 Meal planning and portion control are also helpful in managing diabetes effectively.
 This does not mean you will need to deprive yourself from eating.
 But, in time you will become more aware of what you eat and what foods fuel your body best.

 People with diabetes can be active.
 Exercise is as beneficial for people with diabetes as for people without diabetes.